Erudika/scoold/README.md

 ## Mentions

-**PRO**
-In Scoold Pro you can mention anyone in a question, answer or comment with `@Name`.
+**PRO** In Scoold Pro, you can mention anyone in a question, answer or comment with `@Name`.
 A popup menu will appear once you start typing after `@` giving you a list of names to choose from.
 The selected user will be mentioned with a special mention tag in the form of `@<userID|John Doe>`.
 You can edit the name part of that tag (after `|`) but nothing else, if you want the mention to work.
 You can mention up to 10 people in a post.